-5.2.1.1 Model 7SJ602★-★B★★★ for panel surface mounting
+5.2.1.1 Model 7SJ602-B for panel surface mounting

 - Secure the unit with four screws to the panel.
-For dimensions refer to Figure 2.1. - Connect the earthing screw of the device with the earthing system of the panel.
-The cross-section of the earthing wire must be greater than or equal to the cross-section of any other control conductor connected to the device, but at least 2.5 mm. - Make connections via the screwed terminals; observe labelling of the individual terminals; observe the maximum permissible cross-sections and torque (see Section 2.3).
-Use copper conductors only! - If an electrical interface is used, the cable screen must be earthed.
-If an optical interface is used, observe the permissible bending radius (Section 2.3). - 5.2.1.2 Model 7SJ602\-\D\\\ and -\E\\\ for panel flush mounting or cubicle installation - Slip away the covers at top and bottom of the housing in order to gain access to the four holes in the fixing angle. - Insert the unit into the panel cut-out or the cubicle rack and secure it with four fixing screws.
-For dimensions refer to Figure 2.2. - Replace the covers. - Make a solid low-ohmic and low-inductive operational earth connection between the earthing surface at the rear of the unit using at least one standard screw M4, and the earthing system of the panel or cubicle.
-The cross-section of the earthing wire must be greater than or equal to the cross-
+For dimensions refer to Figure 2.1. - Connect the grounding screw of the device with the grounding system of the panel.
+The crosssection of the grounding wire must be greater than or equal to the cross-section of any other control conductor connected to the device, but at least 2.5 mm2. - Make connections via the screwed terminals; observe labelling of the individual terminals; observe the maximum permissible cross-sections and torque (see Section 2.3).
+Use copper conductors only! - If an electrical interface is used, the cable screen must be grounded.
+If an optical interface is used, observe the permissible bending radius (Section 2.3). - 5.2.1.2 Model 7SJ602-D and -E for panel flush mounting or cubicle installation - Slip away the covers at top and bottom of the housing in order to gain access to the four holes in the fixing angle. - Insert the unit into the panel cut-out or the cubicle rack and secure it with four fixing screws.
+For dimensions refer to Figure 2.2. - Replace the covers. - Make a solid low-ohmic and low-inductive operational ground connection between the grounding

-- section of any other control conductor connected to the device, but at least 2.5 mm. - Make connections via the screwed or snap-in terminals of the connectors of the housing.
+- surface at the rear of the unit using at least one standard screw M4, and the grounding system of the panel or cubicle.
+The cross-section of the grounding wire must be greater than or equal to the cross-section of any other control conductor connected to the device, but at least 2.5 mm2. - Make connections via the screwed or snap-in terminals of the connectors of the housing.
 Observe labelling of the individual connector modules to ensure correct location; observe the max. permissible conductor cross-sections and torque (see Section 2.3).
-Use copper conductors only! - If an electrical interface is used, the cable screen must be earthed.
-If an optical interface is used, observe the permissible bending radius (Section 2.3). - Earth the screen of the serial RS485 interface when it is used.
+Use copper conductors only! - If an electrical interface is used, the cable screen must be grounded.
+If an optical interface is used, observe the permissible bending radius (Section 2.3). - Ground the screen of the serial RS485 interface when it is used.